snipercup/CataX/Documentation/Game_development/Working_with_codex.md

 - Completing the tasks
 - Feature Close

+Note: when scripts are **edited** by codex, it will also **format** it using `gdformat path/to/modified_script.gd`.
+This is needed to make sure only tabs are used for indentation instead of spaces.
+This may result in more changes then the feature/task intended.
+Formatting does not change behavior so it should be safe.

 ## PRD file creation
 - Add feature specs and background to `.project-management/current-prd/prd-background/`:
     - `feature-specification.md` containing feature specs with as much or little detail as needed.
 Mandatory for running PRD creation in Codex.